 - Diet: Caffeine, chocolate and alcohol (not the healthiest anyway, right?)

-- Actual healthy foods like avocados, bananas and citrus can be triggers for some! (what???)
+- Otherwise healthy foods like avocados, bananas and citrus can be triggers for some! (what???)

 Is constantly trying to avoid migraine triggers slowing down your life?